davecurryco/mystic-spheres/TempleOfTheOldOnes.md

 **Zotha** "Traveler of the Void" _A gargantuan creature with a cigar-shaped body ringed by five moth-like wings and terminated at both ends by a shark-toothed maw surrounded by helical tendrils.
 Zotha flies through the cold dark of space at impossible speed on unfathomable errands, leaving a contrail of disrupted reality in its wake.
 Astronomers of many worlds have mistaken the approach of this elder being as that of an unknown comet, rightly identifying it as a portent of doom, but incalculably misapprehending the scope of that doom._

 **Shee-Hoggua** "The Floating One" _A behemouth cogeries of myriad bubbles, each of which encapsulates a miniature world that spawns, lives, and expires in a brief space of seconds.
 It is said that each of these bubbles is an actual world of the multi-verse, but it is unclear what Shee-Hoggua's relationship to these worlds might be.
-Of all the Old Ones, Shee-Hoggua is perhaps the most benign -- and the most inscrutable._
+Some say that the bubbles merely reflect a reality remote in time and space fro Shee-Hoggua's presence.
+Others say that Shee-Hoggua's presence continually creates new realities that are incredibly compressed in time and space.
+Whatever the truth may be, all who have studies such things agree that of all the Old Ones, Shee-Hoggua is the most benign -- and the most inscrutable._